A global definition of quasinormal modes for Kerr-AdS Black Holes: Proof of Theorem

-for each $N$.
-The smoothness of $u$ in the $\rho$ variable now follows from the usual ``partial hypoellipticity at the boundary" argument (using the high order of vanishing of $u$ and $f$ to account for the derivatives in the $\rho$ variable which degenerate at the boundary), see \cite[Theorem B.2.9]{hormanderIII:1985}. \end{proof}
+Once $s>0$ and $N>0$ are sufficiently large, Sobolev regularity of $u$ in the $\rho$ variable follows from the usual ``partial hypoellipticity at the boundary" argument (using the high order of vanishing of $u$ and $f$ to account for the derivatives in the $\rho$ variable which degenerate at $H_0$), see \cite[Theorem B.2.9]{hormanderIII:1985}.
+Given sufficient regularity and order of vanishing, the solution $u$ is unique by the energy estimates for $P(\lambda)$; thus there exists a solution $u$ which is smooth on $\OL{X}_-$ and vanishes to infinite order at $H_0$. \end{proof}